MetPX/sarrac/README.rst

 (ksh93 in this case) instead of the ones in libc that were expected. without this option being set, the shim library will compile and user Korn Shell regular expression grammar instead of the libc/posix ones.
-This could be confusing in practice.
+This is confusing in practice.

 Set the option::